project-talan/tln-cli/README.md

 * onboarding procedure for the new developer in most cases is non-trivial process
 * multiple teams inside big company usally do the same things by a different ways extremelly increasing overhead
 * use uniform build process for local development and CI is a bit of a challange
-* ... put your daily software development headache here
+* ... put your daily software development headaches here

 ## Key features
 **tln is**